 SECTION 4: Directive 003, as amended herein is hereby extended until May 15, 2020, unless specifically terminated or extended by subsequent Directive.
 Directive 004 is hereby amended.
-Effective May 1, 2020, Department of Motor Vehicle (DMV) expiration dates referenced in Directive 004 for all commercial and commercial licenses, non-commercial and commercial instruction permits, identification cards, Driver Authorization Cards (DAC), vehicle or off-highway vehicle registrations, motor carrier active and temporary credentials, or any other credentials issued by the DMV as required by state law that have expired or will expire during DMV public office closures due to the COVID-19 State of
+Effective May 1, 2020, Department of Motor

+Vehicle (DMV) expiration dates referenced in Directive 004 for all commercial and commercial licenses, non-commercial and commercial instruction permits, identification cards, Driver Authorization Cards (DAC), vehicle or off-highway vehicle registrations, motor carrier active and temporary credentials, or any other credentials issued by the DMV as required by state law that have expired or will expire during DMV public office closures due to the COVID-19 State of

-SECTION 5: Emergency shall be extended for a period of 90 days from the date DMV offices reopen to the public.
+- SECTION 5: Emergency shall be extended for a period of 90 days from the date DMV offices reopen to the public.
 Directive 004 is further amended to provide that the expiration date on said licenses, permits, cards, and other DMV credentials expiring within 30 days after DMV offices reopen to the public shall be extended for an additional 60 days from the date DMV offices reopen to the public.
-Where possible, DMV customers are strongly encouraged to renew said licenses, permits, cards and other DMV credentials through DMV's website, portal, or kiosks.

-SECTION 6: Directive 006 is hereby extended from April 16, 2020 to May 15, 2020, unless specifically terminated or renewed by subsequent Directive.

-SECTION 7: Directive 007 is hereby extended until May 15, 2020, unless specifically terminated or extended by subsequent Directive.
+Where possible, DMV customers are strongly encouraged to renew said licenses, permits, cards and other DMV credentials through DMV's website, portal, or kiosks. - SECTION 6: Directive 006 is hereby extended from April 16, 2020 to May 15, 2020, unless specifically terminated or renewed by subsequent Directive. - SECTION 7: Directive 007 is hereby extended until May 15, 2020, unless specifically terminated or extended by subsequent Directive.

 Directive 010 is hereby extended until May 15, 2020.
-Directive 010 is hereby modified to the extent that individuals may leave their residences for the additional purpose of picking up goods at non-essential retail businesses offering curbside delivery pursuant to Section 2 of this Directive.
-Recognizing that
+Directive 010 is hereby modified to the extent that individuals may leave their residences for the additional purpose of picking up goods at non-essential retail businesses offering curbside delivery purpose to floating 2 while Direction 2.

-8: COVID-19 is still present in Nevada and highly contagious, Nevadans are advised that they are safer at home and should avoid interpersonal contact with persons not residing in their households to the extent practicable.
+SECTION 8: curbside delivery pursuant to Section 2 of this Directive.
+Recognizing that COVID-19 is still present in Nevada and highly contagious, Nevadans are advised that they are safer at home and should avoid interpersonal contact with persons not residing in their households to the extent practicable.
 To reduce the spread of COVID-19 via respiratory transmission, the Nevada public should utilize face coverings in public spaces.

 Section 2 of Directive 013 is hereby amended.
-Golf, tennis, and pickleball activities may resume on May 1, 2020 if they are able to operate in a manner that is consistent with social distancing guidelines, can do so without violating the provisions set forth in Directive 007, adopt sanitation measures intended to reduce the spread of COVID-19, and abide by all guidance promulgated pursuant to this Directive.
-This section shall not be construed to permit the reopening of businesses defined in Emergency Regulation NAC 414.XXX:(2)(a) through NAC 414.XXX:(2)(d), with the exception of retail businesses classified under NAC 414.XXX:(2)(d), NAC 414.XXX:(2)(g), and NAC 414.XXX:(2)(k).
+Golf, tennis, and pickleball activities may resume on May 1, 2020 if they are able to operate in a manner that is consistent with social distancing guidelines, can do so without violating the provisions set forth in Directive 007, adapt excitation and the provisions set forth in Directive 007.

+SECTION 9: provisions set forth in Directive 007, adopt sanitation measures intended to reduce the spread of COVID- 19, and abide by all guidance promulgated pursuant to this Directive.
+This section shall not be construed to permit the reopening of businesses defined in Emergency Regulation NAC 414.XXX:(2)(a) through NAC 414.XXX:(2)(d), NAC 414.XXX:(2)(g), and NAC 414.XXX:(2)(k).